ExtendRealityLtd/VRTK/README.md

   conjunction with the Interact Grab Throw Multiplier to have certain objects be thrown even further than normal (or thrown a shorter distance if a number below 1 is entered).
+  * **On Grab Collision Delay:** The amount of time to delay collisions affecting the object when it is first grabbed.
+This is useful if a game object may get stuck inside another object when it is being grabbed.

 ######Use Interactions
   * **Is Usable:** Determines if the object can be used